Larceny: Northern Ireland

-United States
+United States of America

-Larceny laws in the United States have their roots in common law, pursuant to which larceny involves the trespassory taking (caption) and carrying away (asportation, removal) of the tangible personal property of another with the intent to permanently deprive the owner of its possession.
+Larceny laws in the United States of America have their roots in common law, pursuant to which larceny involves the trespassory taking (caption) and carrying away (asportation, removal) of the tangible personal property of another with the intent to permanently deprive the owner of its possession.
 Larceny is now codified as a statutory crime in all U.S. jurisdictions.

 Under many states' larceny statutes, including California, larceny can include the taking of "money, labor, or real or personal property."

 Elements

 Possession versus custody

 Larceny is a crime against possession.
-Furthermore, it has two elements which must be met: the actual taking of the property, even if momentarily (actus reus), and the culpable intent to deprive another of their property (mens rea).
+Furthermore, it has two elements which must be met: the actual taking of the property, even if momentarily (actus reus), and the culpable intent (mens rea) to deprive another of their property.
 Larceny involves the trespassory taking of property from possession of another, with the intent to permanently deprive the owner of that property.
 To understand larceny, one must understand the distinction between custody and possession.